Google Rating

 How To Overcome Your Fear of The Dentist?

-Do you know that many people across the world don’t go for dental treatments due to a high sense of dental fear?
+Do you know that many people worldwide don’t go for dental treatments due to a high sense of dental fear?

-A study conducted by The University of Adelaide confirms that one in every six Australian adults shows intense fear of the dentist.
-Similarly, one in every ten Australian children also showcases fear of dental procedures.
-Almost five percent of Australians experience dental phobia, a level of extreme fear that affect the quality of patient’s life significantly.
+A study by The University of Adelaide confirms that one in every six Australian adults shows intense fear of the dentist.
+Similarly, adults fears the dentist.
+Similarly, one in every ten Australian children also fears dental procedures.
+Almost five per cent of Australians experience dental phobia, a level of extreme fear that significantly affects the quality of a patient’s life.

-Most people show some level of fear to dental procedures due to the pain or previous bad experiences.
-However, this fear of dentists that refrains people from taking the required treatment is a situation that needs immediate attention.
+Most people show some level of fear of dental procedures due to the pain or previous bad experiences.
+However, this fear of dentists that refrain people from taking the required treatment is a situation that needs immediate attention.

-The level of dental anxiety varies from person to person due to a number of factors, such as the characteristics of the patient, gender, age, socio-economic status, and education.
-However, anyone can show high dental anxiety behaviour, regardless of these factors.
+The level of dental anxiety varies from person to person due to several factors, such as the patient’s characteristics, gender, age, socio-economic status, and education.
+However, regardless of these factors, anyone can show high dental anxiety behaviour.

-When it comes to fear level, patients can be classified into three categories: fearful patients, anxious patients, and phobic patients.
+When it comes to fear levels, patients can be classified into three categories: fearful patients, anxious patients, and phobic patients.

 A fearful patient possesses the normal emotion of fear out of their sense of response to the dental and surgical procedures on the face and the mouth.

-On the other hand, anxious patients fear that something unpleasant and painful is going to happen, though it may not happen in reality.
+On the other hand, anxious patients fear something unpleasant and painful will happen, though it may not happen in reality.

-Phobic patients show an extreme level of dental fear and do not cooperate with or go for dental treatments, regardless of their severe dental condition.
+PPhobic patients show extreme dental fear and do not cooperate with or go for dental treatments, regardless of their severe dental condition.
 Phobic patients often face various dental problems, both short-term and long-term, as they do not seek the assistance of dentists.

 One of the common reasons for dental fear is because of painful dental treatments people have experienced in the past.